ryrob30/mobile-services.en/help/ios/apple-watch-implementation-watchkit.md

 uuid: 9498467e-db5e-411e-a00e-d19841f485de
 ---

-# Apple Watch Implementation with WatchOS 2{#apple-watch-implementation-with-watchos}
+# Apple Watch implementation with WatchOS 2{#apple-watch-implementation-with-watchos}

 Starting with WatchOS 2, your WatchKit Extensions can run on an Apple Watch.
 Applications that run in this environment require the `WatchConnectivity` framework to share data with their containing iOS app.